 Limits and derivatives and integrals of vector valued functions are defined component wise:

-A vector-valued function \(\bm{r}\) is continuous at \(t = a\) if \(\lim_{t \to a} \bm{r}(t) = \bm{r}(a).\) A vector-valued function is smooth if the derivatives of its component functions exist for all orders.
+A vector-valued function \(\bm{r}\) is continuous at a point at \(t = c\) if \(\lim_{t \to c} \bm{r}(t) = \bm{r}(c),\) and is continuous on its domain if it’s continuous at every point in its domain.
+A vector-valued function is smooth if the derivatives of its component functions exist for all orders.
 A curve itself is smooth if it has a smooth parameterization.
 A parameterization \(\bm{r}(t)\) of a curve is regular if \(\bm{r}'(t) \neq \bm{0}\) for any \(t\) — the parameterization never stops along the curve.
 Analogously, a parameterization \(\bm{r}(s,t)\) of a surface is regular if \(\frac{\mathrm{d}\bm{r}}{\mathrm{d}s}\) and \(\frac{\mathrm{d}\bm{r}}{\mathrm{d}t}\) are not parallel (not linearly dependent) at any point.

 For a curve \(C\) with parameterization \(\bm{r}\)